isomerpages/moe-juyingsec/_people/Departments/Mathematics.md

 #### **Programmes**
 1\.
 Providing Learning Experiences to engage and motivate learners.<br>
 2\.
 Bridging sessions to boost confidence and skills in numeracy and mathematical thinking.<br>
 3\.
-PDLP to promote self-directed learners with intrinsic motivation.<br>
+PDLP to promote self-directed learners with intrinsic&nbsp;motivation.<br>
 4\.
 Incorporating STEM education to promote students who are curious, creative and who aspires to be the change.<br>
 5\.
 Incorporating computational thinking to develop problem thinking skills.